zietzm/integration-review/manuscript.md

 For example, Greene et al. [@CVF61Un5] constructed tissue-specific functional gene networks using data from over 14,000 experiments.
 By integrating tissue-specific expression information in a Bayesian framework, the authors constructed networks of tissue-specific gene functional relationships, with edge weights representing the posterior probability of a functional relationship.
 These edges weights were determined by a naive Bayes classifier that was trained to predict positive functional relationships based on tissue-specific data.
-A key insight by the authors was that tissue-specific networks represent as data-driven method for the analysis of noisy GWAS data.
+A key insight by the authors was that tissue-specific networks represent a data-driven method for the analysis of noisy GWAS data.
 The corresponding method is outlined later in this review.

 Another data-integrative application of functional networks was proposed by Sehgal et al. [@dMXD2313], who developed a methodology called the Robust Selection Algorithm (RSA) to identify micro-RNAs (miRNA) which are oncogenic or tumor-suppressing.